 GeneCards Summary for STK25 Gene

 STK25 (Serine/Threonine Kinase 25) is a Protein Coding gene.
-Diseases associated with STK25 include pseudopseudohypoparathyroidism and anoxia.
+Diseases associated with STK25 include Cerebral Cavernous Malformations 2 and Myeloproliferative Syndrome, Transient.
 Among its related pathways are Sweet Taste Signaling.
-GO annotations related to this gene include identical protein binding and protein kinase activity.
-An important paralog of this gene is STK4.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and protein kinase activity.
+An important paralog of this gene is STK24.

 UniProtKB/Swiss-Prot for STK25 Gene

 Oxidant stress-activated serine/threonine kinase that may play a role in the response to environmental stress.
 Targets to the Golgi apparatus where it appears to regulate protein transport events, cell adhesion, and polarity complexes important for cell migration.